 The U.S. government also gives some green cards to foreign nationals based on humanitarian reasons.
 People seeking refugee and asylum status, abuse and crime victims, and human trafficking victims can apply for this type of green card.

 In general, the application process for humanitarian green cards is not simple.
 It would be best if you got an experienced immigration attorney’s guidance with it.
 The USA.gov website has free and low-cost legal services that you can access.

 Humanitarian Green Cards for Refugees and Asylum Seekers

 People who enter the United States as refugees and asylum seekers can apply for a green card to allow them to live and work lawfully in the United States.

 By definition, refugees send their applications from abroad to seek protection in the United States from the violence and persecution in their home country.
 Asylees, however, are those who fled to the United States before officially applying for protection.

 Refugees and asylees can apply for a green card once they have been physically present in the United States for at least one year.
 Children and spouses of asylees may also get asylum status and eventually, a green card.

 VAWA applies broadly to any applicant in an abusive situation.
 This means that not only women, but also LGBT-inclusive and transgender persons, men, children, and parents can apply for a green card under VAWA.
-An immigration lawyer can help you apply for this kind of green card for free or at a low cost on the USA.gov website.

 If you, or someone you know, are a victim of abuse, contact the National Domestic Violence Hotline.
 You will get guidance on action plans and legal assistance.
 You can call the hotline at 1-800-799-7233 or, if you have a hearing disability, at 1-800-787-3224 (TTY).